 My process for selecting colors palettes for older homes is quite simple.
 First, I read what designers and architects wrote about house colors and design in the 19th and early 2oth centuries.
 Andrew Jackson Downing, Samuel Sloan and many others wrote in detail about selecting paint colors and how they thought a paint scheme should be arranged.
 I can get a good idea how Victorian homeowners and designers picked their color palettes by working my way through these primary sources.

 Second, I need to know how paint was mixed.
-When I read Downing’s descriptions of paint colors such as drab or fawn it is essential to know which pigments were used so I can imagine how the paint might have looked.
+When we read Downing’s descriptions of paint colors such as drab or fawn it is essential to know which pigments were used so we can imagine how the paint might have looked.
 Since painters tended to be a conservative lot who mixed paints using familiar recipes, I can look at slightly later color swatches to get some idea of older paint colors.

 Learning about early paint recipes and pigments is also a reliable way to reconstruct early color palettes.
 19th and early 20th century paints was mixed using four basic ingredients: linseed oil; white lead; turpentine and pigments.
 Many of the pigments used before 1875 were earth pigments, or pigments mined or refined from soil.
 In other words, earth pigments are pretty colored dirt.

 Here are a few examples of pigments that were commonly used in the 19th century.